tango-controls/tango-doc/source/manual/tango-manual.rst

    not defined, the Tango library used a value of 80 Mbit/sec.

 -  **MulticastIvl** associated to the CtrlSystem object.
-It specifies the maximum time (in sec) during which data has to be buffered for re-transmission in case a receiver signals some lost data.
+It specifies the maximusm time (in sec) during which data has to be buffered for re-transmision in case a receiver signals some lost data.
 The unit is seconds.
 In case this property is not defined, the Tango library takes a value of 20 seconds.